GhostOfSups/xrp-tip-jar/README.md

 https://GhostOfSups.github.io/xrp-tip-jar

-CURRENTLY USES TESTNET, THIS WILL BE UPDATED TO LIVE SOON!
-(Branch for this is "Testing") YOU CAN GET A TESTNET WALLET HERE TO TRY THIS OUT
+YOU CAN GET A TESTNET WALLET HERE TO TRY THIS OUT
 Get a Testnet wallet from https://xrpl.org/xrp-testnet-faucet.html to test tipping.